lidofinance/sp1-lido-accounting-zk/README.md

 **Note:** deployment works, but doesn't perform code verfication yet.
 Preferred deployment workflow is to run `deploy.rs` with `--dry-run --store "../data/deploy/${EVM_CHAIN}-deploy.json"` - and then run deployment script in `contracts/script/Deploy.s.sol` that automatically picks the deploy manifesto from that location.
+* `store_report.rs` - generates report and stores it on disk for inspection and debugging.
-* `sumbit_cached.rs` - intended to be used with `submit.rs` script run with `--store-proof` flag.
+* `sumbit_cached.rs` - intended to be used with `store_report.rs` script.
 Allows submitting a cached proof and report to the verification contract - skipping on the (most time-consuming) proof generation stage.

-`script/examples` folder contains a number of standalone scripts that exercise various parts of the solution - technically they are not examples, but ad-hoc tests used during early stages of development.
+`crates/dev_scripts/examples` folder contains a number of standalone scripts that exercise various parts of the solution - technically they are not examples, but ad-hoc tests used during early stages of development.
 They are provided "as is" (could be still useful in future + have some development workflows tied to some them - e.g. `gen_synthetic_bs_pair.rs`).
-**Note:** `cargo build` doesn't even compile the examples by default, so they might not always be operational.